-The best time to plant any tree — whether it’s deciduous or conifer — is in either spring or fall.
-If you are planning to plant a tree in spring, it’s best to plant is between March and May to ensure it has plenty of time to root before it’s shocked by a summer heat wave.
+The best time to plant any tree, whether it’s deciduous or conifer, is in either spring or fall.
+If you are planning to plant a tree in spring in Idaho, it’s best to plant is between March and May to ensure it has plenty of time to root before it’s shocked by a summer heat wave.

 Trees that are planted between these months will need much more attention, moisture and fertilizer to flourish.
 Lack of moisture and nutrients is an early death sentence for a newly planted tree.

 If you prefer to plant in fall, you should plant a tree between early September and the first frost -- usually around late October in Idaho.
 In the fall, you are fighting the tree’s natural tendency to go dormant, which means the tree doesn’t have a lot of time to develop a root system.
 Therefore, you want to make sure you plant early enough to water and fertilize it before the ground freezes.

 Some people prefer to plant in the fall because the retail nurseries have some great “deals” on trees to reduce their inventory.
 But, just remember, most of those trees have also been sitting in constricting buckets all season so they may already have issues.